krondorl/clueprint/README.md

 Installation

-1. Copy the files
+1. Copy the files into a new directory
-2. Use a Sass compiler to create CSS file
+2. Use a Sass compiler to create CSS file into `assets/css`